The role of praise in working with young people

 • Try to make your praise dependent on the young person’s behaviour, rather than your feelings.
 You might find that the more you look for good behaviour to praise, the more positive you’ll feel (and the more good behaviour you’ll see over time).
 It may not be immediate as our young people have developed many survival strategies to deal with their pain.
 Each young person will take a different amount of time and may need a different response.

-• Smile or give friendly gestures: High fives, listening, full attention and eye contact.
+• Smile or give friendly gestures: High fives, listening with full attention and eye contact.

 • Be creative: For young people who cannot hear or take praise of any kind because it is too threatening, you could use the strategy of writing in a book each night as outlined in the Empowerment & Limit Setting Practice Guide knowing they will read it in their own space.
 They may not comment – just keep writing.
 Leave a note on their bed.